marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 menu.add(edit);
 ```

-This would create the following, but notice the lack of items, that is our next job:
+This would create the following, but notice the lack of items.
+That is our next job:

 ![ A menu bar with titles](../../Images/Chapter-V/Complex_Interfaces/menu&bar.png)